-The sampling variability for retailers and merchant wholesalers can be used to construct a 90 percent confidence interval for the estimates.
-Over all possible samples, 90 percent of such intervals will cover the true estimate.
+The sampling variability for retailers and merchant wholesalers can be used to construct a 90% confidence interval for the estimates.
+Over all possible samples, 90% of such intervals will cover the true estimate.
 These intervals are given in parentheses for the estimates on the front page.

-If, for example, the estimate is up 0.8 percent and the margin of sampling error is ±1.2 percent, the 90 percent confidence interval is -0.4 percent to +2.0 percent.
+If, for example, the estimate is up 0.8% and the margin of sampling error is ±1.2%, the 90% confidence interval is -0.4 percent to +2.0%.
 If the range contains 0, it is uncertain whether there was an increase or decrease.

 Measures of reliability for Retail and Wholesale sales and inventory levels and changes are included in the detailed monthly press releases for those Industries.

 Manufacturers do not contribute to estimates of sampling variability because the manufacturer’s mail panel is not a probability sample from a known frame and standard errors of the industry estimates cannot be calculated.
 Estimates from all three surveys are also subject to nonsampling errors, which can arise in any stage of the survey.

 Such errors include coverage error (failure to accurately represent all population units in the sample) response errors, coding errors, and nonresponse.

 Although no direct measurement of these errors has been obtained, precautionary steps were taken in all phases of the collection, processing, and tabulation of the data to minimize their influence.